Opentrons/opentrons/opentrons-ai-server/README.md

 1. Make your changes
 1. Fix what can be automatically then lent and unit test like CI will `make pre-commit`
 1. `make pre-commit` passes
-1. deploy to sandbox `make build deploy test-live ENV=sandbox AWS_PROFILE=the-profile`
+1. deploy to sandbox `make deploy test-live ENV=sandbox AWS_PROFILE=the-profile`

-## TODO
+## Custom runtime

+- Due to the size requirements of `llama-index` and our data we switched to a custom runtime
+- This also allows us to use HTTP streaming
-- llama-index is gigantic.
-Have to figure out how to get it in the lambda
+- The runtime is defined in the `Dockerfile`
+- deploy.py contains the steps to
+  1. build the container image
+  1. tag the container image (currently uses the epoch until versioning in place)
+  1. log into and push to the correct ECR
+  1. create a new lambda version against the new image
+  1. await the function to be ready